 The most valuable piece of advice, and one which I would tell ANY new mother is:

 What would be your top tip for new mums?
-Please share using the comments box below.
+Please share using the comments box below or join the conversation on our Facebook, Twitter and Instagram pages.

 Let’s keep on celebrating new mums and negate the judgement.
 Every mum has her own story, own attitude and is making her own decisions whilst navigating the crazy world of parenthood.
 We should celebrate that and support each other along the way.
 Wouldn’t you agree?